irrevion/science/docs/Physics/Entities/Quantity.md

 	],
 ];
 ```
+> [!NOTE]
-Some units can have aliases for better usability.
-Some units can be represented in more than one units system.
+> Some units can have aliases for better usability.
+> Some units can be represented in more than one units system.